 The short answer is “no”.
 You are not entitled to receive any more from your insurance carrier than what is required to restore you to your condition prior to your loss, and a public adjuster cannot obtain for you more money than what you are entitled to under your contract with your insurance provider.

 What the public adjuster does, however, is represents your interests to your insurance company to ensure that you properly claim all that you are entitled to receive.
 This is something that most policyholders are not able to do on their own and, because they cannot, are vulnerable to being exploited by their insurance company’s legal duty to show a profit to its stockholders, often at the expense of their own insurance claim.

 Unknown to the typical policyholder is the fact that it is their burden to prove to the insurance company (a) they have a covered loss, and (b) the actual cost to restore them to their pre-loss condition.
 Because they do not know this, most of them will simply notify their insurance company of their loss and wait for the insurance adjuster to tell them if they are covered and how much they are willing to pay.

-These differences in settlements derived from the use of a public adjuster is not “extra money”; rather, it is the exact amount of money that the policyholder requires and is entitled to in order to restore them to their pre-loss condition.
+These differences in settlements derived from the use of a public adjuster are not “extra money”; rather, it is the exact amount of money that the policyholder requires and is entitled to restore them to their pre-loss condition.

 Hi!
 Somehow, I feel obliged to share this information with my sister-in-law’s neighbor as soon as possible to ensure he takes the right actions afterwards.
 His house was partially destroyed due to a fire incident in the kitchen last week and he’s now filing a claim to cover the restoration expenses.
 You made a really good point by saying that public adjusters must make sure we receive every valid compensation from our insurance provider to prevent unnecessary loss or exploitation.